civicrm/civicrm-docker/README.md

 Run the CiviCRM image with. `docker run -p 8000:80 civicrm/civicrm`.
 You'll see CiviCRM's installation screen at http://localhost:8000.

-For a more complete working example, with sugggested environment variables and volumes, and an accompanying database service, etc., see the annotated docker compose file at `examples/compose.yaml`.
+For a more complete working example, with suggested environment variables and volumes, and an accompanying database service, etc., see the annotated docker compose file at `examples/compose.yaml`.

 Note: these instructions are not designed for use in a production set up - they are intended to provide a minimal local environment for testing purposes.